kenjennings/AGD-Mads/README.md

 - The actual bitmap arrangement of data for high-res and multi-color character sets is the same on the C64 as the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)

-- The C64 and Atari have corresponding screen resolution modes.
+- The C64 and Atari have some corresponding screen resolution modes.
 Both can support a one-bit pixel for 320 horizonal pixels on a line, or two-bit pixels for 160 horizontal pixels on a line.

 - Text screen memory is linear on both (1000 contiguous characters.)

 - Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right, and a bit for Fire.

-- Both support fine scrolling text displays.
+- Both support fine scrolling text displays, though the distance of scolling varies between the two.

 More detailed and rigorous use of the hardware features increase the distance of the differences, sometimes significantly: